vippsas/vipps-woocommerce/README.md

 *Official Vipps/MobilePay payment plugin for WooCommerce.*

-*Branded locally as MobilePay in Denmark and Finland, and as Vipps in Norway.
+*Branded locally as MobilePay in Denmark and Finland, and as Vipps in Norway and Sweden.
 One platform gathering more than 11 million users and more than 400,000 merchants across the Nordics.
 Give your users an easy, fast and familiar shopping experience.*

 This is the official Vipps/MobilePay plugin for payments, a complete Checkout and Express checkout buttons.
 Increase your conversion rate by letting your customers pay with a fast, secure and convenient payment method.
 Vipps MobilePay allows users to make quick and easy payments using their mobile phone, without the need for entering credit card details or other sensitive information.